The One Thing You Need to Know to Create a Realistic Corporate Event Budget

 The dreaming stage is the perfect time to bring an event planner into your process.
 Whether you choose to DIY this process or hire an expert, here’s what we recommend:

 These two tips will make your planning process much easier and your budget more flexible.
-We recently researched venues for a client with one date in mind for our client, and after researching 30 venues and touring 5, we found 2 that worked for their budget and scale.
+We recently researched venues for a client with one date in mind, and after researching 30 venues and touring five, we found two that worked for their budget and scale.
 We made it work, because we’re good at what we do, but to give yourself the best options, start early!

 Are you hosting an event in the next year?

-So, if you’re considering hosting an event in 2018 or early 2019, we’d love to do the research for you.
-We know the quirks of each venue, and know what questions to ask that you’d likely never think of (like “is Wifi extra?” and “Do we need a 3rd party service to take out the trash, or is it included?”).
+If you’re considering hosting an event in the next 12 months, we’d love to do the research for you.
+We know the quirks of each venue and which questions to ask that you’d likely never think of (like “Is WiFi extra?” and “Do we need a third party service to take out the trash or is it included?”).
 Details related to your venue get granular, fast, and it takes time and expertise to do research that gets you an accurate budget estimate.

-What events are you dreaming about in 2018 or early 2019?
+What events are you dreaming about in the coming months?
 Now is the time to lock in venues before they get snapped up.
 Interested in having us do the research for you?
 Send us a note and we’ll get the conversation started.

 Paige Buck is the co-owner of Kennedy Events is a large-scale event management company based in San Francisco, Los Angeles, and New York City.
 Our team creates stress-free conferences and events with a positive impact, which allow our clients to resonate with their audience.
 Kennedy Events specializes in producing flawless product launches, award ceremonies, fundraisers and multi-day conferences while keeping our eye on retention and engagement goals.